Veering triangulations and the Thurston norm: homology to isotopy: Flattened surfaces

-We can use the orientation of the vertical foliation as well as the coorientation of $\partial\hbs$ to totally order all the conduits of $S^\flat$ meeting $J$ on the same side as $c_1$ and $c_2$.
+We can use the coorientation of $\partial\hbs$ to totally order all the conduits of $S^\flat$ meeting $J$ on the same side as $c_1$ and $c_2$.
 If there are no conduits of $\partial \mr S^\flat$ lying between $c_1$ and $c_2$ with respect to this order, we say the cusp $j$ is \textbf{free}.